- 0 Comments

 International Recording Artist & Music Educator

-And in October, 2002 Alex was appointed principal trombonist of the Long Beach Symphony Orchestra.
-He has also performed as alto, tenor and/or bass trombonist with the Los Angeles Philharmonic, The LA Chamber Orchestra, Opera Pacifica, The Pacific Symphony, The Pasadena Symphony, and the Santa Barbara Symphony.
-He has also commissioned and/or premiered several new works for solo trombone.
+In October, 2002 Alex was appointed principal trombonist of the Long Beach Symphony Orchestra.
+He has also performed as alto, tenor and bass trombonist with the Los Angeles Philharmonic, The The Pasadena Symphony, San Francisco Symphony and The LA Chamber Orchestra.
+In 2014, Alex was selected to be second trombonist with the Hollywood Bowl Orchestra.

 Alex has been a faculty trombone and jazz instructor at the California Institute of the Arts, Azusa Pacific College and Idyllwild Jazz Music Academy.

 He has been invited to appear internationally as a recitalist, guest soloist, and clinician with numerous schools and organizations, including Indiana University, Oklahoma State University, The University of Southern California, Texas Christian University, SliderAsia, and the American Trombone Festival in Washington, DC and he has appeared as a soloist and faculty member three times at the International Trombone Festival.

 Alex exclusively plays Schilke/Greenhoe Trombones.